-Studio painter Andrés Amián Fernández was recently overheard in the studio office declaring how quickly each of his Landsknecht miniatures was completed.
-We demanded to know his techniques for achieving such splendid hobby results in so swift a time.
+Studio painter Andrés Amián painted his Landsknecht collection in a surprisingly quick period, given how vibrant they are.
+We demanded to know his techniques for achieving such splendid hobby results in so swift a time, particularly with the new Death and The Landsknecht supplement for Pike & Shotte on the horizon!
 Luckily he was only too happy to oblige.
 Over to the man himself for the rundown:

-Andrés: My Landsknechts Army started quite by accident.
-When fellow Studio Painter Jamie was painting the first of the studio’s collection of Landsknecht pikemen blocks, I managed to scavenge some spare bits from the sprues – enough to cobble together a single infantryman.
-After I had finished painting it, I was very pleased with the result, and marvelled at how quickly I was able to do it.
+Andrés: My Landsknecht army started quite by accident.
+When fellow Studio Painter Jamie was painting the first of the studio’s collection of Landsknecht pike blocks, I managed to scavenge some spare bits from the sprues – enough to cobble together a single infantryman.
+After I had finished painting him, I was very pleased with the result, and marvelled at how quickly I was able to do it.
 Surprisingly quick, you might say, for a vibrant Landsknecht.
 I took the plunge and delved into creating a collection.

 Planning

 I began planning, aiming to pick up around 60 figures for my initial collection – so reasoned that a sensible way to proceed would be to pick up one of each of the plastic Landsknecht boxed sets.
-That would give me two units of 12 pikemen, two units of twelve Landsknechts with Zweihänders, and a single 12-man crossbow/arquebusiers unit.
-Though primarily built as a skirmish Warband for Dragon Rampant, I could see this collection serving multiple purposes by way of the rules of Warlords of Erehwon, or as a stepping stone to the massed battle games of Pike & Shotte.
+That would give me two units of 12 pikemen, two units of 12 Landsknechts with Zweihänders, and a single 12-man crossbow/arquebusiers unit.
+Though primarily built as a skirmish-style warband, I could see this collection serving multiple purposes by way of the rules of Warlords of Erehwon, or as a stepping stone to the massed battles of Pike & Shotte.

 Painting the Miniatures